Protect your business online

 - visiting social networking sites

-- sharing confidential information in social network environment
+- sharing confidential information in a social network environment

 - opening spam or suspicious links and email attachments

-- accidentally sending sensitive information to wrong people
+- accidentally sending sensitive information to the wrong people

 - accidentally transferring viruses or malware